← Back Published on

 But, slowly, things seemed to change.
 "There was a student who would say, 'I'm going to grab somebody by the throat,’ and she stopped.
 At the same time, she started to participate in forums and public debates," said the professor.

-In a course on Citizenship and Human Rights, transgender students learn how Congress works, what rights are guaranteed by the Constitution, how power is organized and how laws are written and approved in Brazil.
+In a course on Citizenship and Human Rights, students learn how Congress works, what rights are guaranteed by the Constitution, how power is organized and how laws are written and approved in Brazil.

 In debates, questions arise about the possibility of using their chosen name in schools and hospitals, and the recent withdrawal of references to gender in the City Education Plan.
-Teachers encourage students to think about policies and ways of having more LGBT political representation.
+Teachers encourage students to think about policies and ways of having more LGBTQA+ political representation.
 "We need to invest in training you," Fabio says to the students.
 "I'm not your voice.
 You are your voice."

 Students during class (Marcelo Brandt/G1)

-The Only Certainty is the Street
+The Street is the Only Certainty

 Participants receive psychological, pedagogical and medical care (Marcelo Brandt/G1)

 The main concern of the members of the program is to get a job.
-According to an evaluation made at the end of the semester, 54% seek in the project an insertion in the job market.
+According to an evaluation made at the end of the semester, 54% seek an insertion in the job market.
 This is the program’s great challenge.
 "We do not want these people to rely on public services.
 We want them to enter the job market. [...]
 If we get 100 people working as interns by the end of the program, we will consider it a victory," said the program's coordinator—who is also a transgender woman—Symmy Larrat.

 But for some participants, even a small change means a fresh start.
-"Can you realize how much dignity there is in getting up in the morning, having coffee, taking the bus, and people treating you well?
+"Do you realize how much dignity there is in getting up in the morning, having coffee, taking the bus, and people treating you well?
 It brought me back to life.
 I used to live in the dark, I dressed like a clown to give men sex.
 I was depressed, I asked God to take me," says Aline.
 "And today...
 Today I feel integrated into people's lives.
 Today I see that life is simple.
 It's simple to be happy."